News values: Contemporary news values

+Modern Developments

+Harcup, Tony, and Deirdre O’Neill.
+"What is News?
+News values revisited (There is a significant influence on how news values are applied through online media and different social platforms.
+Harcup and O’Neill (2017) state that factors such as shareability and immediacy increasingly determine what gets reported.
+News reports that are likely to generate clicks may receive more attention, while traditional values like conflict and prominence remain important but interact with digital metrics.
+Tony Harcup (2015) states that an active audience that gives feedback and quick distribution has changed editorial priorities, resulting in a faster and more responsive coverage.

-List of news values
+Types of news values

 A variety of external and internal pressures influence journalistic decisions during the news-making process, which can sometimes lead to bias or unethical reporting.
 Many different factors have the potential to influence whether an event is first noticed by a news organisation, second whether a story will be written about that event, third, how that story is written, and fourth whether this story will end up being published as news and if so, where it is placed.
 Therefore, "there is no end to lists of news criteria."
 There are multiple competing lists of news values (including Galtung & Ruge's news factors, and others put forward by Schlesinger, Bell, Bednarek & Caple), with considerable overlap but also disagreement as to what should be included.

 News values can relate to aspects of events and actors, or to aspects of news gathering and processing:

 Values in news actors and events: